MariosVasileiou/EDUV/README.md

 # Authorship
 If you find this material useful, you are asked to cite this article _M.
-Rousouliotis, M. Vasileiou, N. Manos, and E. Kavallieratou, Employing an underwater vehicle in education as a learning tool for Python programming, Comput.
-Appl.
-Eng.
-Educ.
-(2023), 1–18. https://doi.org/10.1002/cae.22693_.
+Rousouliotis, M. Vasileiou, N. Manos, and E. Kavallieratou, Employing an underwater vehicle in education as a learning tool for Python programming, Computer Applications in Engineering Education, 32(1), 2024, e22693. https://doi.org/10.1002/cae.22693_.

 # License
 This material is a part of an open access article under the terms of the Creative Commons Attribution‐NonCommercial License, which permits use, distribution and reproduction in any medium, provided the original work is properly cited and is not used for commercial purposes.